codecurious-bln/CC-website/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.

-Email us at contact@codecurious.org, tweet us (@codecurius-bln).
-If you'd rather speak directly to certain organisers, you can contact Ferdous in English or German [under itrytocode@gmail.com or on twitter @ferbsx] or Yonatan in English [under yonatan@shuhugah.com or @shushugah on Twitter] or Kaja in German or English [under kaja@codecurious.org or @AlizeNero].
+### Contact information
+- Email us at contact@codecurious.org
+- Via Twitter direct messages [@codecurious_bln](https://twitter.com/messages/28624302-553622948).

+If you would prefer to speak directly with individual organizers, you can contact these people
+- Ferdous (English/Deutsch) by email itrytocode@gmail.com and Twitter [@ferbsx](https://twitter.com/@ferbsx)
+- Yonatan (English) by email yonatan@shuhugah.com and Twitter [@shushugah](https://twitter.com/@shushugah)
+- Kaja (Deutsch/English) by email kaja@codecurious.org and Twitter [@AlizeNero](https://twitter.com/@AlizeNero)

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.